 2. Shingashi River at Benten Bridge / Chotokuji

 Lesser known than the riverbank at Kawagoe Hikawa Shrine, is the 500 meter stretch of cherry blossoms from Benten Bridge down to the back of Chotokuji.
 But this is also one of the 100 views of Kawagoe.
 Here you can see both cherry blossoms and rapeseed (canola flower) bloom side by side.
-Unfortunately, I’ve no good photos of my own: either visited too late or too early.
+Unfortunately, I’ve no good photos of my own: the above is the best I have, but it was taken before the cherry were in full bloom.
 But you can really get a feel of the location from this blog post’s photos.
 In my experience, the cherry blossoms here start to bloom later than the ones by Hikawa Shrine, although they are only about two kilometers apart!

 |Season: the very end of March to early April |